-Over the years, I have seen multiple American sitcoms which seem to have been on similar lines as this show.
-But none exhibit the artistic freedom that ‘Rick and Morty’ does.
-Nevertheless, those shows happen to be equally good and are after-all animated comedy shows.
-Here’s the list of TV Shows similar to Rick and Morty that are our recommendations.
-You can stream some of these shows like Rick and Morty on Netflix or Amazon Prime or Hulu.
+Over the years, I have seen multiple American sitcoms that are thematically and stylistically similar to this incredibly entertaining show.
+But none exhibits the artistic freedom that ‘Rick and Morty’ does.
+Nevertheless, those series happen to be equally good and are, after all, animated comedy shows.
+With that said, here’s the list of best series similar to ‘Rick and Morty’ that are our recommendations.
+You can watch several of these shows like ‘Rick and Morty’ on Netflix, Hulu or Amazon Prime.

 20. Beavis and Butthead (1993-2011)

-If you’re looking for an animated series which can leave you in splits just like Rick and Morty you can’t afford to miss this legendary series called Beavis and Butthead.
+If you’re looking for an animated series which can leave you in splits just like ‘Rick and Morty’, you can’t afford to miss this legendary series called ‘Beavis and Butthead’.
 Originally broadcasted on MTV, this series is a classic that every 90s kid would remember as being their respite from all the heavy book lifting.
-It follows two delinquent teenagers called Beavis and Butthead who with no adult supervision whatsoever, manage to live their life on a regular and shall I say a heavy dose of TV and music videos.
-For them, everything that follows their set ‘coolness’ rules is cool; otherwise, it sucks.
-A simple, funny, and ultra-entertaining series Beavis and Butthead is a perfect substitute for a series like Rick and Morty.
+It follows two delinquent teenagers called Beavis and Butthead who, with no adult supervision whatsoever, manage to live their life on a regular and shall I say, a heavy dose of TV and music videos.
+For them, everything that follows their set of ‘coolness’ rules is cool; otherwise, it sucks.
+A simple, funny, and ultra-entertaining series, Beavis and Butthead is a perfect substitute for a series like ‘Rick and Morty’.